awsdocs/amazon-ec2-user-guide-windows/doc_source/finding-an-ami.md

 --filters "Name=platform,Values=windows"
 ```

+**Important**
+Omitting the `--owners` flag from the describe\-images command will return all images for which you have launch permissions, regardless of ownership\.

 **Systems Manager Parameter Store**
 For information and examples, see [Query for the Latest Windows AMI Using Systems Manager Parameter Store](https://aws.amazon.com/blogs/mt/query-for-the-latest-windows-ami-using-systems-manager-parameter-store/)\.